.png)

 Planning a Visit: Logistics on Gerrard East

 Puerto Bravo's address at 1425 Gerrard Street East puts it beyond walking distance from most downtown Toronto hotels, making it a destination rather than a spontaneous stop.
 The 506 Carlton streetcar runs along Gerrard and connects directly to the subway network, making the journey from the downtown core manageable without a car.
 The $$ price point means that a full dinner here, including drinks, typically clears at a fraction of what a comparable evening at the city's Michelin-starred tier would cost.
-For visitors using our full Toronto restaurants guide, Puerto Bravo represents the value anchor in the Mexican category, which is a different function from the splurge anchor but no less worth planning around.
+Puerto Bravo represents a value-driven option in Toronto's Mexican category.

 Recognition Snapshot